Copying remote files while changing ownership

 User samuel also has no direct login access to

-So samuel can copy files from collector
+So samuel can copy files from collector to analyser easily

 enough if he retained ownership of them.
 His root privileges,